tabalinas/jsgrid/README.md

     textField: "",              // name of property of item to be used as displaying value
     selectedIndex: -1,          // index of selected item by default
     valueType: "number|string", // the data type of the value
-    readOnly: false             // a boolean defines whether select is readonly (added in v1.4) }
+    readOnly: false,            // a boolean defines whether select is readonly (added in v1.4)
+    optionAttributes: []        // an array of attributes to add to option elements }

 ```